 - A main road bisects the park and people live along the boundaries

 - The Mweya peninsula area can get busy in high season

-Leopard sightings are common and the Isasha sector is famous for its tree-climbing lions.
-Huge herds of buffalo and elephants are found in the savanna areas of the park.
-An amazing number of hippos inhabit the Kazinga channel on which daily boat trips are conducted.
-Chimps can be tracked and several antelope and other primate species are present.
+Leopard sightings are common, and the Isasha sector is famous for its tree-climbing lion.
+Huge herds of buffalo and elephant are found in the savannah areas of the park.
+An amazing number of hippo inhabit the Kazinga channel on which daily boat trips are conducted.
+Chimps can be tracked, and several antelope and other primate species are present.
 Giraffe and zebra are absent.

 The park is set against a backdrop of the Rwenzori Mountains.
 Additional scenic points are Kazinga Channel between Lake Edward and Lake George and at least 10 crater lakes.
 The most accessible part of the park is open savannah, but large forest areas are open to the public.
 These include the forested Kyambura Gorge and the extensive Maramagambo forest in the southeast.

 Weather & Climate